jsinger67/parol/book/src/AstGeneration.md

 These transformations are applied iteratively until all EBNF constructs are replaced.

-Note that the transformations applied on LR grammars a slightly different, but the principle is the same.
+Note that the transformations applied on LR grammars are slightly different, but the principle is the same.

 ## Sanity checks